acentswap/docs2-wiki/products/syrup-pool/syrup-pool-guide/README.md

-**IFO ADE** automatically compounds your rewards: any ADE you earn will be harvested and re-invested in the same pool for you.
-You can also earn IFO Credit during the calculation period.

 **Auto ADE** automatically compounds your rewards: any ADE you earn will be harvested and re-invested in the same pool for you.

 **Manual ADE** doesn’t automatically compound like Auto ADE.
 You’ll need to harvest and compound your earnings manually.